Michael Shayne: Television

-In 1958, a failed 30-minute pilot titled "Three Men on a Raft" with Mark Stevens playing Michael Shayne and Merry Anders as Lucy Hamilton was aired on the NBC anthology series "Decision".
-Then, in 1960, the 32-episode Michael Shayne television series began on NBC, with Richard Denning, formerly of the series Mr. and Mrs. North, in the title role.
+In 1958, a failed 30-minute pilot titled "Three Men on a Raft" with Mark Stevens playing Michael Shayne and Merry Anders as Lucy Hamilton was aired on the NBC anthology series Decision.
+Then, in 1960, the 32-episode television series Michael Shayne began on NBC, with Richard Denning, formerly of the series Mr. and Mrs. North, in the title role.
 Patricia Donahue originated the role of Lucy Hamilton, Shayne's secretary, but was later replaced by Margie Regan as Lucy Carr after more than half of the episodes had been filmed.
+William Kendis played as Emmett Hughes.
 Herbert Rudley played Lieutenant Will Gentry of the Miami Police Department, and Jerry Paris played reporter Tim Rourke of the fictitious Miami Tribune.
 Gary Clarke, later of The Virginian, played Dick Hamilton, Lucy's younger brother, a character who does not appear in Halliday's books.

 William Link and Richard Levinson wrote a number of episodes of the series, including "This Is It, Michael Shayne", which was based on Halliday's novel of that name.
 Julie Adams, who had previously worked with Richard Denning in Creature from the Black Lagoon, guest starred in this episode.
 Richard Arlen guest starred as Vincent Rinker in the 1961 episode, "Murder Is a Fine Art."

-Beverly Garland appeared in "Murder and the Wanton Bride."
+Beverly Garland appeared in "Murder and the Wanton Bride".
 She and Denning had previously starred in the 1957 Roger Corman feature film, Naked Paradise.
 Garland and Denning later costarred with Vincent Price in "The House of the Seven Gables" segment of the film Twice-Told Tales (1963).
 Warren Oates, Joan Marshall, and David White guest starred in the episode "Murder Round My Wrist."
 Margie Regan played a nurse in this episode, while Patricia Donahue was still playing Lucy Hamilton.
 On December 2, 1960, Robert Knapp portrayed Arthur Hudson in the episode "Blood on Biscayne Bay".

 The hour-long series ran at 10 p.m.
 Fridays, opposite CBS's The Twilight Zone with Rod Serling and ABC's The Detectives with Robert Taylor and The Law and Mr. Jones, starring James Whitmore, Conlan Carter, and Janet De Gore.